 The Assistant Commissioner (International) will provide the individual with a letter to you, the withholding agent, stating the amount of the final payment of compensation for personal services that is exempt from withholding, and the amount that would otherwise be withheld that may be paid to the individual due to the exemption.
 The amount of compensation exempt from withholding cannot be more than $5,000.
 The alien individual must give two copies of the letter to you and must also attach a copy of the letter to his or her income tax return for the tax year for which the exemption is effective.

-Under most tax treaties, compensation for independent personal services performed in the United States is exempt from U.S. income tax only if the independent nonresident alien contractor performs the services during a period of temporary presence in the United States (usually not more than 183 days) and is a resident of the treaty country.
-Thus, the compensation is not exempt from U.S. tax if the contractor is a U.S. resident.
+Under most tax treaties, compensation for independent personal services performed in the USA is exempt from USA income tax only if the independent nonresident alien contractor performs the services during a period of temporary presence in the USA (usually not more than 183 days) and is a resident of the treaty country.
+Thus, the compensation is not exempt from USA tax if the contractor is a USA resident.

 Independent nonresident alien contractors use Form 8233 to claim an exemption from withholding under a tax treaty.
 For more information, see Treaty Benefits, earlier, under Withholding Exemptions and Reductions.

-Often, you must withhold under the statutory rules on payments made to a treaty country resident contractor for services performed in the United States.
+Often, you must withhold under the statutory rules on payments made to a treaty country resident contractor for services performed in the USA.
 This is because the factors on which the treaty exemption is based may not be determinable until after the close of the tax year.
-The treaty country resident contractor must then file a U.S. income tax return to recover any overwithheld tax and to provide the IRS with proof that he or she is entitled to a treaty exemption.
+The treaty country resident contractor must then file a USA income tax return to recover any overwithheld tax and to provide the IRS with proof that he or she is entitled to a treaty exemption.